-Now, if you’re still not convinced Product Tours should go (I will explain what to replace them with in a moment) here’s another reason:
+Now, if you’re still not convinced product tours should go, here’s another reason:

 Onboarding is a continuous education loop – meaning, there’s no end to it.

-Once you’ve created your primary onboarding flow (aka new user onboarding), you still need to create your secondary onboarding flow for activated users and tertiary onboarding flow for power users to keep pushing your users down the user journey.
-Only then will you really take advantage of the full potential of your experience level.
+Once you’ve created your primary onboarding flow for new users, you still need to create your secondary onboarding flow for activated users and tertiary onboarding flow for power users to keep pushing your users down the user journey.

-And then – once you’re done with your Minimum Viable Onboarding for each stage of the user journey – you keep monitoring the engagement and feature adoption and optimizing your experiences through experimentation.
+And then as users progress through their journey, you keep monitoring the engagement and feature adoption and optimizing your experiences through experimentation.